 - the Home Institution (FMU) to apply financial aid to the courses;

 - students to have an opportunity to improve the cumulative GPA by a substituting consortial course grade when the course is eligible for course repeat (typically a C-, D, F, FN or WF); and,

 - students to count the course(s) towards part- or full-time status and residency requirements.

 The Provost, Chairs, Deans, and Advisors collaborate to approve a list of consortial courses to make available to students.
 In choosing courses, they review course syllabi, faculty credentials, and additional assessment of learning outcomes data.
-Visit the FMU Acadeum Portal to review the list of available courses.

 Registration Request Process